 In a recent Texas incident, a MS-13 gang member admitted that he had led the gang rape of a 24 year-old woman and then kicked her in the neck with such force that it killed her.
 During questioning, the MS-13 member further acknowledged robbing and beating a small child in Houston and to stabbing an Alexander, Texas man three times in an attempt to kill him.
-When asked if he though murdering someone elevated his status within the gang he replied:
+When asked if he thought murdering someone elevated his status within the gang he replied:

-Hell Yeah.
+“Hell Yeah.
 The crazier you are known to be, the more respect the gang gives you.
 In my gang, my street name is “psycho”.

-The Growth of MS-13
+Growth of MS-13

 Like many gangs, MS-13 was named after “La Mara”, a street in El Salvador and “13th Street” in Los Angeles.
 The gang originated in El Salvador and initially consisted of violent guerillas who fought in El Salvador’s civil war.
 As the war neared its end, the gang moved its operations into the nearby Honduras.
 In the Honduras, where membership topped 36,000, the gang rose to such power that the Honduran government instigated a crackdown on all gangs and even passed a law aimed specifically at busting up gangs and organized crime.
 Code named “Strong Arm”, the Honduran government arrested more than 4,000 gang members in 2003, often solely because they wore tattoos or colors of known gangs.
 Under Honduran law, gang members can receive up to 12 years in prison if they are a leader of a local clique and up to 9 years for simply being a member of a gang.

 The recent Honduran gang law amendments enraged the MS-13 group.
 They carried out their revenge in 2002 in the form of a slaughter that took place on the outskirts of the city of Tegucigalpa.
 A car carrying two men armed with AK-47s and M-16 automatic weapons, cut off a public bus forcing it to stop.
 The men quickly boarded the bus and opened fire on the passengers killing 28 people including 7 small children.
 They left a slang-ridden message, written on a red poster board and weighted down with rocks, on the hood of the bus.
-When MS-13 subsequently felt excessive pressure in Honduras, they promptly migrated to Mexico.
+After MS-13 subsequently felt excessive pressure in Honduras, they migrated to Mexico.

 The Mara Salvatrucha gang moved into the Los Angeles area in the late 1980’s as immigrants from El Salvador began arriving in the city.
 The early Los Angeles MS-13 gangs sought to protect El Salvadorian immigrants from the ruthless LA gangs.
-As with many gangs who’s original intent was to protect others, the gang soon came to prey upon the Salvadorian community themselves.
+As with many gangs who’s original intent was to protect their own, the gang soon began to prey upon the Salvadorian community themselves.
 Once profits were recognized, Mara Salvatrucha cliques began to spread across the United States at an alarming rate.
 By the 1990’s, MS-13’s reach had spread across the country and had planted its roots deep on the East Coast.
 The early cliques located on the eastern coast were independent and not well organized.
 In the early 2000’s, the gang hierarchy changed radically when leadership for these newly unified units, came from as far away as California and El Salvador.
 Cells continued popping up all over the country.

 In Texas and the Rio Grande area, MS-13 has become particularly profitable.
 U.S. and Mexican authorities acknowledge that MS-13 has been heavily involved in drug smuggling and human trafficking operations.
-They estimate that there are over 200 active cells (cells are groups of at least 20 members) operating in the states that border Mexico.
-Rumors abound concerning high-profile terrorist organizations contacting MS-13 for assistance in crossing borders in these areas.
+They estimate there are over 200 active cells (cells are groups of at least 20 members) operating in the states that border Mexico.
+Rumors abound concerning high-profile terrorist organizations contacting MS-13 for assistance when crossing borders in these areas.